TI-Toolkit/tokens-wiki/tokens/SEQ(𝒏).md

 # `SEQ(𝒏)`

 ## Description
-In sequence mode, SEQ(n) sets the sequence editor type to enter sequence functions, u, v, or w, as a function of the independent variable n.
+In sequence mode, SEQ(`n`) sets the sequence editor type to enter sequence functions, u, v, or w, as a function of the independent variable `n`.
 Can also be set from the Y= editor in SEQ mode.

 <b>Comment</b>:undefined